01 of 03

 How to Sew a Back Stitch With Your Sewing Machine

-Every model of sewing machine is a little different but the basics are the same.
+Every model of a sewing machine is a little different but the basics are the same.
 An industrial sewing machine or a very old home sewing machine may not have the option of sewing in reverse.
 In those cases, you can leave the needle down and change the direction of the fabric to obtain the same results as sewing in reverse.
 In all cases, the manual for your sewing machine is the best information source.
 If you don't have the original manual, you can find replacement manuals.

 Continue to 3 of 3 below.

 - When beginning a seam, place the entire piece of fabric under the presser foot with the fabric aligned with your seam guide and the back of the presser foot.

 - Sew in reverse for a couple of stitches to the end of the fabric.

 - Stop and sew forward for the length of the seam, keeping the seam guide lined up to sew a consistent seam allowance.

 - Sew to the end, stop, and sew in reverse for a couple of stitches.